Dushmant-Mohanty/Java-Linklist-Project/README.md

-# Java Single-Linklist Project 🧵
+# Java Singly-Linklist Project 🧵

 A **console-based Java application** for performing operations on a **singly linked list**.